robertwenquan/nyu-course-assignment/artificial-intelligence/Report.md

   My evaluation function consists of four parts: (The coefficients are empirical)
   1. Distance to castle points(Coefficient: 1)
     * Squared (14 - distance), the closer, the higher utility.
-    * It encourages the robot player to move the piece near to castle.
-If two pieces are under the same circumstances.
+    * It encourages the robot player to move the piece near to castle, if two pieces are under the same circumstances.
   1. Penalty of being captured (Coefficient: 30)
     * It courages robot to capture enemy piece and avoid been captured.
   1. Penalty of far away from center (Coefficient: 2)